godotengine/godot-docs/classes/class_object.rst

 - void  **set_meta**  **(** :ref:`String<class_string>` name, var value  **)**

 Set a metadata into the object.
-Medatada is serialized.
+Metadata is serialized.
 Metadata can be *anything*.

 .. _class_Object_get_meta: